Chidubem-Degaulle-Orazulike/Wordle_Game/README.md

 # Wordle_Game

-Congratulations on your accomplishment!
-Here's a draft of a paragraph you could use to describe this project on your portfolio website:

 JWord: A Localized Wordle Game Clone in Java

 In a thrilling challenge of my programming skills, I built JWord, a localized version of the popular online word puzzle game, Wordle.
 Fully implemented in Java, JWord selects a new 5-letter target word with each game, providing an exciting guessing challenge for the player.
 I utilized the Swing library for the graphical user interface, enabling a visually engaging game experience that does not require any internet services or social media integration.